WPCloudDeploy/wp-cloud-deploy/README.md

 * Tweak: WPAPP - Add options for TLS and STARTTLS for the email gateway - this allows the user to disable TLS/STARTTLS (Thanks @batonac)
 * Tweak: Better styling for post-states when viewing the server and site lists.
 * Tweak: WPAPP - When disabling AUTOMATIC BACKUPS on a server, keep the original specified retention days value in the UI instead of showing the default value of 7.
+* Tweak: WPAPP - Disable 6G Firewall tab on new servers.
+6G Firewall is now deprecated.
 * Fix: A 500 error / hard php error was thrown when using the SELECT2 filter for owners in the app screen (the select2 filter only shows if the number of users is greater than 25.)
 * Fix: Certain Filters in the server and site list not working when the language was set to something other than English.
 * Fix: WPAPP - Disabling/Enabling browser cache tweak was not working for OLS.